 All methods in regards to density, flowering, fruiting, and seed manipulations/measurements will be the same as in Chapter 2.
 Additionally, the methods to monitor bird species will also remain the same (camera trapping, audio recording, focal observations, and walking surveys).

 What will differ, however, is an additional component where we explore the saguaro’s need to germinate under a nurse plant’s canopy (Turner et al. 1966).
 To do this, we will randomly select 100 shrub individuals, and count the number of Saguaro juveniles having germinated under the shrub canopy.
 We will then measure 100 paired open spaces 5m from a measured shrub.
 To determine bird abundance at these two sites, we will place 2 camera traps at 20 of the shrub/open sites (one camera facing the shrub, one facing the open), and 2 unidirectional audio recorders, one facing the shrub and one facing the open.
 We will only perform this protocol during the fruiting season.
+OK – not a perfect fit but we have time to plan later.

 Future Work